spiwokv/metadynminer/README.md

 ```

 ### Evaluation of convergence of one CV
-You can use function `fes2d21d` to convert a 2D surface to 1D and to evalulate the evolution:
+You can use function `fes2d21d` to convert a 2D surface to 1D and to evaluate the evolution:
 ```R
 hillsf <- read.hills("HILLS", per=c(T,T))
 tfes1<-fes2d21d(hillsf, remdim=2)